-What is the process for your members to view their payment histories or current subscriptions?
+How do your members view their payment histories or current subscriptions?

 How do they edit their account information, change passwords, update their credit cards, or cancel their subscriptions?

-Unlike many other membership plugins, MemberPress includes a full-featured, self-service account maintenance page for each of your members.
+Unlike many other membership plugins, we have the MemberPress Member Dashboard, a full-featured, self-service account maintenance page for each of your members.

 Keep your users on the front end